The idea for this story happened to me unexpectedly while on a train to my favourite lake.

 You always have someone who insists that IT can’t be done, and someone is bound to shout: IMPOSSIBLE.

 To be honest, most of us were those people – and the crazy woman laughed.
-She really- I mean for all the good she inspired us to do, she really was crazy, and she laughed with a mirth that hurt us all the way to the deepest caves of our souls.
+She really- I mean for all the good she inspired us to do, she really was crazy, and she laughed with a mirth that hurt us all the way down to the deepest caves of our souls.

 And then she stopped, her eyes wet with tears of laughter, and she spoke to us as if we were ridiculous children she loved but couldn’t help laughing about.
 And she said: ‘Oh, my dears.
 We’ve all been there.
 A playroom cluttered beyond recognition, a kitchen filthy with dishes and the leftovers of weeks.
-And we thought the only solution was to move out, not a few of you dreaming of finding another planet because you believe that the next time you will not let everything go down the drains.’
+And we thought the only solution was to move out, not a few of you dreamt of moving to another planet because you believe that the next time you will not let everything go down the drains.’
 She laughed again mercilessly.
 ‘Dears!
 This is our planet.
 We have everything we need to bring it back to life: our brains, our hands, our eyes and our feet.
 We have each other.
 It’s time we turn can’t into can, time to stop bickering, time to stop dooms-daying, and time to start doing.
 It won’t be fun to sort through the sticky toys, to find the rotting apple or the chewing gum in the fur of your favourite teddy bear.
 And the carpet?
 Yuk!
 It has to go.
 People!
 Doing what needs to be done will be disgusting, exhausting, frustrating and at times, it will feel like too much.
 Lucky for us, we don’t have a choice.
 Either we do a great clean-up, get all the toxins and everything that makes us and our planet sick out, and rethink life on our planet, or we suffer the last days of a suicidal existence on a planet about to collapse.
 And why would we do that?
 Because we can’t face the mess humanity made of becoming oh, so progressive and oh, so advanced?’

 Suddenly, the crazy woman’s face and voice became so gentle, I think most of us fell in love with her, and she said: ‘Take heart.
 You will be the greatest of all generations because you united to attempt what no one has ever done before.
 You will reap fruits unheard of and so delicious, you will wonder whether you have come to another planet.’